What Is Concierge Medicine and How Is MDVIP an Alternative?

 At the high end, some patients pay tens of thousands of dollars a year to see a physician.
 All primary care services are covered, and visits are unlimited.
 Some physicians who practice in these models may have a small number of very wealthy clients.

-On the low end, some services charge a smaller annual fee — $200 for example — so they can offer same- and next-day appointments.
+On the low end, some concierge medical services charge a smaller annual fee — $200 for example — so they can offer same- and next-day appointments.
 But patients may not see the same primary care provider.
 Instead, they may see a medical extender like a nurse practitioner or a different physician.
 Preventive services are not typically included in the fee.
 The services offered are similar to urgent care.

 MDVIP vs. Concierge Medicine